Met Office: Air quality

+The Met Office coordinates the production and collation of decadal climate prediction from climate centres around the world as part of its responsibilities as World Meteorological Organisation Lead Centre for Annual to Decadal Climate Prediction.
+These predictions are updated each year and a summary, the Global Annual to Decadal Climate Update is published each year.

 IPCC

 Until 2001 the Met Office hosted the Intergovernmental Panel on Climate Change working group, chaired by John Houghton, on climate science.
 In 2001 the working group moved to the National Oceanic and Atmospheric Administration.

 High performance computing

 Due to the large amount of computation needed for Numerical Weather Prediction and the Unified model, the Met Office has had some of the most powerful supercomputers in the world.
 In November 1997 the Met Office supercomputer was ranked third in the world.

 Customer service

 Since 2012 the Met Office Contact Centre (known as the Weather Desk) has been part of Contact Centre Panel's 'Top 50 Companies for Customer Service' programme.

 In 2015 the Met Office won awards in the following categories: